andrewallen/tfe-survey/survey-content.md

 After each group, there's a free-text box where you can share likes, misses, or improvements.

 ## Class Preferences (2/3) — Interest: Bootcamps & Strength
-Rate your interest in each class (1 = Not interested, 5 = Very interested).
+Rate your Interest in each class (1 = Not Interested, 5 = Very Interested).

 ### Old format
 #### Bootcamps